Project Category and Options

 Select this option if you are going to develop a plugin for IntelliJ IDEA or other IntelliJ Platform-based IDE.

-Specify an SDK
+Project SDK Specify an SDK for your project.

-If the necessary SDK is already defined in IntelliJ IDEA, select it from the list.
 Otherwise, click New and, in the dialog that opens, select the installation folder of the desired IntelliJ IDEA version.
 (An IntelliJ IDEA installation acts as an IntelliJ Platform Plugin SDK.)
-(By this time, the corresponding IntelliJ IDEA version must already be installed on your computer.) |
+(By this time, the corresponding IntelliJ IDEA version must already be installed on your computer.)

-Select the check box to be able to use Groovy.
+Groovy Select the check box to be able to use Groovy.
+Specify the Groovy installation to be used.

 Use library.
 If the desired version of Groovy is already defined in IntelliJ IDEA, select it from the list.
 (Groovy in IntelliJ IDEA is represented by a library.)
-Create.
-Click this button to create a library for Groovy.
-In the dialog that opens, select the Groovy installation directory. |

-SQL Support | Select the check box to enable SQL support.
-Select the SQL dialect to be used by default from the list. |
+SQL Support Select the check box to enable SQL support.
+Select the SQL dialect to be used by default from the list.

 Spring Initializr